ad-freiburg/qlever/README.md

 SOP permutations in this way to further reduce the RAM usage or to let the user decide which permutations shall be stored in which format.

-### Workarounds

-* Removing unnecessary objects (e.g. literals in unused languages) helps a lot, but is no very "clean".

-* Reduce ID size and switch from 64 to 32bit IDs.
-However this would only yield save a low portion of memory since it doesn't effect pointers byte offsets into index files.